okarras/EmpiRE-Analysis/README.md

-# Analysis of the State of Empirical Research in Requirements Engineering
+# Analysis of the State and Evolution of Empirical Research in Requirements Engineering
 The project contains the jupyter notebook for the analysis of the state of empirical research in requirements engineering.

 <!--Binder link to the tailored forming analysis notebook: